 It may not be easy today to fully comprehend this profound transition.

-And in itself, this short promenade is but a small part of a strong and persistent urban strategy to reinvigorate public spaces throughout Copenhagen.
+And in itself, this short promenade is but a small part of a persistent urban strategy to reinvigorate public spaces throughout Copenhagen.

-It’s a very broad strategy that includes streets, squares and parks, thanks to which the social and outdoor life of Copenhagen is much improved since the turn of the century.
+It’s a comprehensive strategy that includes streets, squares and parks, thanks to which the social and outdoor life of Copenhagen is much improved since the turn of the century.